lightbend/kalix-jvm-sdk/samples/scala-valueentity-customer-registry/README.md

 [Setting up a local development environment](https://docs.kalix.io/setting-up/) and configure a Docker Registry to upload your docker image to.

-You will need to set the `docker.username` system property when starting sbt to be able to publish the image, for example `sbt -Ddocker.username=myuser docker:publish`.
+You will need to set the `docker.username` system property when starting sbt to be able to publish the image, for example `sbt -Ddocker.username=myuser Docker/publish`.

 If you are publishing to a different registry than docker hub, you will also need to specify what registry using the system property `docker.registry`.